You know what? Nobody Cares About Your Gear.

-I have worked in photography for close to 10 years and there was only one case where the “customer” set gear requirements (full frame camera, ultra-wide angle lens).
+I have worked in photography for more than 10 years and there was only one case where the “customer” set gear requirements (full frame camera, ultra-wide angle lens).
 I’m using quotes because it was not an actual customer, but a company looking to hire a photographer who would bring his/her own gear… We could talk about that case some other day.

 Gear Doesn’t Matter

 As I explained, the only person who should care about your gear is you.
 I’m trying to illustrate my point with the images in this article and the video.
 You probably can’t tell which images were shot with a compact camera, an APS-C mirrorless or a full frame DSLR.
 If you cannot tell the difference nor your customer, gear does not matter.

 The only thing that matters is for you to create interesting images for your customer or audience.